-A Concentrated Animal Feeding Operation Water (CAFO) Pollutant Discharge Elimination System (WPDES) permit requires an annual and field-specific nutrient management plan (NMP).
-Implementation of a NMP helps prevent or minimize manure or other wastewater runoff from fields to surface water or groundwater.
-Nutrient management planning also ensures applied nutrients meet, but don’t exceed, crop needs.
+A Concentration Animal Feeding Operation (CAFO) Water Pollutant Discharge Elimination System (WPDES) permit requires a field-specific, phosphorus-based nutrient management plan (NMP) that outlines the amounts, timing, locations, methods and other aspects related to land application of manure and process wastewater.
+Implementation of a NMP helps prevent or minimize manure or other wastewater runoff from fields to surface waters or groundwater.
+Nutrient management planning also ensures applied nutrients meet crop needs.

-Nutrient management planning is complicated and takes considerable time and effort.
-These plans may cover thousands of acres and over one hundred fields.
+Nutrient management planning can be complicated and take a considerable amount of time and effort.
+One NMP may cover thousands of acres and contain over 100 fields.
 Planning may be for areas with multiple crops and different soils with different nutrient requirements and limitations.
 Nutrient management plans require:

 - field soil testing reports;

-- planned or actual rates, methods and timing for manure and process wastewater application;
+- planned or actual application rates, methods and timing for manure and process wastewater;

-- field soil erosion and phosphorus delivery to surface waters calculations and nutrient credits;
+- field soil erosion and phosphorus delivery to surface waters calculations;

-- maps showing field-specific manure spreading restrictions and soils;
+- maps showing field-specific spreading restrictions and soils;

 - detailed plan narratives.